Create a generative AI app that uses your own data

 This exercise takes approximately 45 minutes.

-Note: This exercise is based on pre-release SDKs, which may be subject to change.
-Where necessary, we’ve used specific versions of packages; which may not reflect the latest available versions.
+Note: This exercise is based on pre-release services, which may be subject to change.

 Screenshot of Azure AI Foundry portal.

-3. In the Create a project wizard, enter a suitable project name for (for example, my-ai-project) and if an existing hub is suggested, choose the option to create a new one.
-Then review the Azure resources that will be automatically created to support your hub and project.
+3. In the Create a project wizard, enter a valid name for your project, and if an existing hub is suggested, select the option to create a new one and expand Advanced options to specify the following settings for your project:

 • Subscription: Your Azure subscription